cshosain/cshosain/README.md

 ### 👨‍💻 About Me

-- 💻 Passionate frontend developer with a strong foundation in React.js
+- 💻 Passionate full-stack developer with a strong foundation in JavaScript and React.js
 - 🧠 Currently diving deep into backend development using Node.js, Express.js & MongoDB
 - 🎯 Goal: Become a confident and complete MERN stack developer
 - 🌱 Always learning and building real-world full-stack projects